-Executive summary
+Abstract

+Background:

+Methods:

+Results:

+Conclusions:

 We developed a compartmental SEIR model to forecast the progression of the West Africa EVD epidemic using a flexible mathematical model (previously used in predicting a Marburg hemorrhagic fever outbreak) that allowed the reproductive number to change every 58 days.
 For the purposes of our models, we considered all confirmed, suspected, or probable cases to be EVD cases.
 We used case data from Guinea (2014-03-22 to 2014-10-17), Liberia (2014-03-27 to 2014-10-17), and Sierra Leone (2014-05-27 to 2014-10-17), and implemented different models for each country.

 Average times spent in each compartment/transition rates were taken from the recently published WHO Ebola Response Team model.
 The reporting quotient on 2014-08-25 was established as 1/2.5=40% by the US Centers for Disease Control and Prevention's (CDC) report.
 We assumed that reporting quotient on 2014-03-22 was 1/1.5=67%.
 We then fit an exponentially decreasing time-dependent curve between the two points and extrapolated forward.